Integrated Physiology B (PHSI2006)

 Further unit of study information

-Three 1 hour lectures per week, and one 3 hour practical and/or one 3 hour tutorial per fortnight.
+Three 1 hour lectures per week, and one 3 hour practical or one 3 hour tutorial per week.
+There will be one 4 hour practical session.

 Two written exams; group and individual written and oral presentations (100%)